Codebook Configuration for RIS-aided Systems via Implicit Neural Representations: Conclusion

 \section{Conclusion}

 We investigate the configuration of codebooks for RIS-aided system.
 From the perspective of signal radiation mechanisms, we define a implicit relationship between the user's coordinates and the codebook, and propose a novel INR method to solve this implicit mapping problem.
-It is the first time that the INR technique has been introduced to the task of modeling electric fields, specifically focusing on the codebook configuration of RIS.
+It is the first time that the INR technique has been introduced to the task of the codebook configuration of RIS.
 Additionally, considering the significant practical applications of 1-bit RIS, we formulate the 1-bit codebook configuration as a multi-label classification problem, and propose an encoding-decoding strategy to minimize codebook dimensions, thereby enhancing the training efficiency.
 Empirical evidence from simulated and measured data demonstrates the substantial advantages of our approach.
+Further extending the proposed method to scenarios with multiple users is a promising future direction.